andjar/dokuroam/README.md

 See a tour on youtube: https://www.youtube.com/watch?v=7JOgkxssXks

-On how to use DokuRoam for writing academic papers: https://www.youtube.com/watch?v=G9FM-uGryGU

 Roam Research has rapidly gained popularity by opening up to new workflows.
 Here, I present some modifications of DokuWiki that implement many of the central features of Roam Research.

 ## Features